Journey Beyond Rail

 Great Southern between Adelaide and Brisbane in December and January.

-Tickets for Journey Beyond's services can be booked online or by telephone (13 21 47 in Australia or +61 8 8213 4401 outside Australia) from 9.00 am to 5.00 pm from Mondays to Fridays (Central Standard Time).
-The Journey Beyond website provides information about train services, timetables, fares, service levels, onboard facilities, station and terminal facilities, off-train excursions, tour packages and general information for travellers.
+Tickets for Journey Beyond Rail's services can be booked online or by telephone (13 21 47 in Australia or +61 8 8213 4401 outside Australia) from 9.00 am to 5.00 pm from Mondays to Fridays (Central Standard Time).
+The Journey Beyond Rail website provides information about train services, timetables, fares, service levels, onboard facilities, station and terminal facilities, off-train excursions, tour packages and general information for travellers.

 Platinum and Gold Service both feature cabins that include seating during the day and sleeping facilities during the night.
 Access to bar, dining and lounge facilities is also provided for both service levels.
 Included in the fare are breakfasts, two course lunches and three course dinners.
 In-cabin music and an audio commentary regarding highlights of the journey are also available.